What should I know about my puppy?

 It is recommended that all dogs not intended for deliberate breeding be spayed or neutered.
 A spay is the surgical removal of both ovaries and the uterus in female dogs.
 A neuter is the surgical removal of both testicles in male dogs.
 There are many benefits to spaying or neutering your puppy.
-Sterilized dogs live longer than those that are not.
-The timing of when to spay or neuter your puppy is based on factors such as sex and how much your dog is expected to weigh as an adult.
-Talk to your veterinarian to determine the appropriate timeframe to sterilize your puppy.
+Sterilized dogs live longer than those left intact.
+The timing of when to spay or neuter your puppy is based on factors such as the dog's sex and how much they are expected to weigh as an adult.
+Talk to your veterinarian to determine the appropriate age to sterilize your puppy.
 For those owners who choose to breed, responsible breeding practices should be reviewed.

 Breed-specific information for your puppy

-The breed of your puppy may make for a great hunter, but it may also mean that they have a higher risk for bone cancer.
-Learn all about the breed of your puppy, even if they are a mix of breeds.
+Your puppy's breed may make great hunters, but they also might be at higher risk for bone cancer.
+Learn about the breed of your puppy, even if they are a mix.
 Why?
 There are breed-specific health concerns that can affect your puppy’s quality of life.
 At your visit, your veterinarian will examine your pup from mouth to tail for any breed-related abnormalities.
 Consider DNA testing for breed identification in mixed-breed dogs to determine risk factors for breed-specific diseases.

 Understanding your puppy’s unique needs is the first step to providing a lifetime of care that will lead to a happy and healthy canine companion.
 Looking for a veterinarian for your puppy?
 Find an AAHA-accredited veterinary hospital here.